ramonfritsch/mongoose-enhance/README.md

 # `mongoose-enhance`

 Bunch of plugins and helpers to enhance mongoose and build better models and relationships.
+Now with TypeScript support.

 Use at your own risk.

-Tested and currently in prod on https://savee.it/
+Currently in prod on https://savee.it/

+## Migrate 2.x.x -> 3.x.x

+### `mongoose.createSchema`

+Schemas are now created using the `mongoose.createSchema` method.

+### `onceSchemasAreReady`

+`onceSchemasAreReady` are not supported anymore.

+### `onceModelsAreReady`

+`onceModelsAreReady` are not supported anymore.
+You should run your code after models are created manually.

 ## Migrate 1.x.x -> 2.x.x